yochaigal/cairn/wip/2e/dungeon-seeds.md

 ## Principles

 - **Purpose**: Consider what the dungeon's original purpose as well as what it being used for today.
-Demonstrate a dungeon's history by including signs of its original inhabitants and their goals through.
+Demonstrate a dungeon's history by including signs of its original inhabitants and their goals.
 Sometimes a dungeon will have multiple purposes, and these can push against each other to create tension among its denizens.
 - **Levels**: Levels should represent both increased danger as well as thematic intent.
 On each level try to push players to weigh the risk of further exploration versus a potential reward.
 - **Layout**: Create multiple entrances and exits, offer multiple routes, design choke points, and provide hiding spots.
 Add meaningful and obvious information to room entrances and exits.
 - **Verticality**: Incorporate tall rooms, climbable structures, and paths that allow movement around and over obstacles.